alihuss1017/KantoDex/README.md

 # 👾	 Pokémon Classifier (Gen 1)

-A deep learning-powered web app that identifies **1st generation Pokémon** from an image and displays relevant data like stats, sprite, and cry!
+A deep learning-powered web app that identifies **1st generation Pokémon** from an image!

 ---
 ## 🌐 Live Demo